wzwietering/light-and-bright-syntax/README.md

-# WZ theme
+# Light and bright syntax theme
-My personal Atom theme, which has a light style with clear colors.
+An Atom theme designed to be light and clear.